 Five Steps: How to Stop a Beeping Security System

-The shrilling sound of a continuously beeping security system is enough to drive anyone crazy.
-A power outage, faulty wiring or bad alarm batteries can all be the culprit behind this nuisance.
+The shrill sound of a continuously beeping security system is enough to drive anyone crazy.
+A power outage, faulty wiring or bad batteries can all be the culprit behind this nuisance.

-The following is a how-to guide for silencing your house alarm system.
-If beeping persists, contact your vendor’s local office for service and support.
+Below, we outline a step-by-step guide for appropriately silencing your alarm system.
+If beeping persists, contact your vendor’s local office for professional service and support.

 Step One: Make Sure a Risk Isn’t Present